PotatoFi/potatofi.github.io/_posts/2022-02-13-nes-restoration.md

 ## Power and Reset Buttons

 This project is getting very close to completion, but there are a couple of things left to do.
 One of them is sort out the very brown Power and Reset buttons.
 In addition to looking bad, they also feel kinda crunchy and rusty.
-Theydowork though, so that's a good start!
+They do work though, so that's a good start!

 ![IMG_3886.jpg](/assets/nes-restoration/IMG_3886.jpg)